The Ossa name is an acronym of Orpheo Sincronic Sociedad Anónima, a company in which Ricardo Soriano and Manuel Giró were partners in the 1930s.

 Ossa re-appeared in 2010 with a new range of modern trials machines developed in association with trials champion Marc Colomer

-N.B.
 1. Andrews was soon poached by Yamaha, and was instrumental in the development of their TY250.
 A similar story occurred a few years earlier when Ariel rider Sammy Miller was ignored by the company when he begged them for a new lightweight machine.
 Bultaco listened, Sammy dominated the field, and Ariel died.
-The British have something of a history of ignoring the bleeding obvious and staggering off some cliff.
-Just look at Brexit.
+The British have of a history of ignoring the bleeding obvious and staggering off some cliff - Brexit, for example.

 If you have a query about about this page, or have some information to add, please contact us